 So the bottle went home to my friend and I kept a wee sample to revisit.

 As the evening I pulled it out was unpleasantly warm, I first put my mini bottle in the freezer.
-Then poured a chilled dram and gave myself over to the experience… would it come close to the memories of amused conversations with my friend about life, the universe and everything?
+Then poured a chilled dram and gave myself over to the experience… would it come close to the memories of amusing conversations with my friend about life, the universe and everything?

 Longmorn 16 year 48%

-- Nose – A bit woodsy, fresh spice bourbon, as it opened but took on a lovely custard and lightly fruity minty quality
+- Nose – A bit woodsy, fresh spice, bourbon, as it opened but took on a lovely custard and lightly fruity minty quality

 - Palate – Initially comes on strong, with spice and an alcohol ‘oomph!’.
-Then starts to reveal light crisp fruits like apples and pears, cinnamon toast, alternating between sweet and a chewy bitterness almost edging on a hint of peat, some spice, it has substance, perhaps not entirely balanced but enough elements to make it interesting
+Then starts to reveal light crisp fruits like apples and pears, cinnamon toast, alternating between sweet and a chewy bitterness almost edging on a hint of tobacco leaf or peat, some spice, it has substance, perhaps not entirely balanced but enough elements to make it interesting

 - Finish – Wood, a bit of bitter chocolate, dry…